 John Hudson III

 Mr. John Hudson III is senior vice president of marketing and business development for Alabama Power.
 Alabama Power provides the valuable combination of competitive prices, reliable electricity supply and unparalleled service to more than 1.4 million homes, businesses and industries.
 Hudson previously served as president of the Alabama Power Foundation, which was created in 1989 to bring good to all Alabamians and all corners of the state.

 ZERO TO THREE

-Dr. Myra Jones-Taylor is the chief policy officer at ZERO TO THREE, where she leads the development and implementation of ZERO TO THREE’s policy agenda, priorities, and strategies.
-Formerly, she was the commissioner of the Connecticut Office of Early Childhood.
+Washington, DCDr.
+Myra Jones-Taylor is the chief policy officer at ZERO TO THREE, where she leads the development and implementation of ZERO TO THREE’s policy agenda, priorities, and strategies.
+ZERO TO THREE works to ensure that all babies and toddlers have a strong start in life.
+Formerly, Jones-Taylor was the commissioner of the Connecticut Office of Early Childhood.

 Local Initiatives Support Corporation

 Mr. Kevin Jordan is the senior vice president for national programs at the Local Initiatives Support Corporation (LISC) and directs their Family Income and Wealth Building work.
 LISC equips struggling communities with the capital, strategy and know-how to become places where people can thrive.
 Through its 30 locations across the country, LISC invests in housing, health, education, public safety and employment simultaneously to break the cycles of poverty in communities.

 Starfish Family Services